 Data Science, Leadership Training and Skills Development

 Welcome to the training and skills page of the Data Science and Leadership program, designed to equip public health professionals with essential skills in data-driven leadership and health equity.
-Our curated training resources empower mid-senior level public health advisors to lead with data-informed decisions, driving impactful change in communities.
+Our curated training resources empower public health professionals to lead with data-informed decisions, driving impactful change in communities.

 Leading others—to motivate them and commit their energies and expertise to achieve the shared mission and goals of the emergency management system—is a necessary and vital part of every emergency manager, planner and responder’s job.
 The goal of this course is to improve your leadership and influence skills.